jcamposforner/jcamposforner.github.io/_posts/2025-09-09-coordinates-frames.md

 ## The Mathematical Foundation: How Frames Actually Work

 ![right-hand-convention](/assets/img/navigation/coordinates-frames/right-hand-rule.jpeg)
 <center><em>Right-handed Convention</em></center>
 <br/>

 The coordinate frame has 6 degrees of freedom.
 These are the position of the origin **o** and the orientation of the axes, x, y and z.

 In the right-handed convention, the x, y and z axes are always oriented such that if the thumb is the x axis, the first finger is the y axis and the second finger is the z axis.
 The opposite convention is left-handed convention that is rarely used.
 All frames considered in these posts are both orthogonal and follow the right-handed convention.

 Here's the key insight: **Any navigation problem involves at least two coordinate frames.** These are the object frame, describing the body whose position and orientation is desired, and the reference frame, describing a known body, such as the Earth, relative to which the object position and orientation is described.
 However, many navigation problems need more than one reference frame, for example, inertial space.

 ## So What's Next?

 Now you understand why that simple **P(10, 0, 0)** caused so much confusion.
 Every number in navigation is meaningless without its frame of reference.

 But which frames should you actually use?
 And how do you translate between them?

-**Next up: We'll learn about Body Frame (FRD)**, the coordinate system closest to your object and the way onboard sensors sees the world around them.
+**Next up: We'll learn about [Body Frame (FRD)](/posts/body-frames/){:target="_blank"}**, the coordinate system closest to your object and the way onboard sensors sees the world around them.